The Complete Valencia Spain Travel Guide for Travelers

 We didn’t have a lot of time, so we didn’t go inside the aquarium, but the outside of the aquarium alone was worth checking out.
 It is definitely something that we would have checked out if we had more time and is certainly something I would put near the top of your list of things to see in Valencia.

-If you are visiting Valencia from outside of Spain, there are a number of ways that you can get there.
-For those visiting from outside of Europe, the easiest way to get to Valencia is to fly into the Valencia Airport (VLC).
+If you are visiting Valencia from outside of Spain, there are many ways that you can get there.
+For those visiting from outside of Europe, the easiest way to get to Valencia is to fly into the Valencia Airport (VLC)

 If you are visiting from elsewhere in Europe and have the time, an attractive alternative to flying into Valencia would be to take the rail system.
 The rail system in Europe is quite advanced, and the rail system within Spain is no exception.